molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

-This check uses `typeof` to assert the function type.
+This check uses `typeof` to assert the Function type.
 This is more explicit: Since we’re going to call `fetch`, we assert it is a function.

 ```js
 if (typeof fetch !== 'undefined') {